JoaoCruz20/rijksmuseum/README.md

 The carrousel is a sending a request for a random mage every 10sec.

 and then a simple input request for the name and email.
-And the address of the Museum.
+And the address of the Museum. hhh